Bilimsel Raporlar

 AUDITORY INTEGRATION TRAINING OUTCOMES AND BRAIN NEUROPLASTICITY: NEUROPLASTICITY & THE CHANGING LANDSCAPE OF ATTENTION IN THE BRAIN

-Sensory input in itself it not responsible for brain change.
+Sensory input in itself is not responsible for brain change.
 The most important factor is the attentional state.
 Research by Michael Merzenich in 1993 indicates that passive stimulation doesn’t do the job of changing the brain circuits.
 When monkeys listened to specific frequencies – auditory cortex landscape enlarged, but when the monkeys were distracted, they lost circuitry strength & landscape.
 Schwartz & Begley

-For people with autism, information is unfiltered, poorly routed and they are unable to “pay attention”.
+For people with autism, information is unfiltered, poorly routed and they are unable to “pay attention.”
 The sensory information speeds along too fast for them to catch and process.
 Ratey 78 Sensory integration must be intact in order for the perception of the world to make sense.
 Ratey 82 This is the ability of the brain to make new connections and assume new roles.
 Plasticity follows an increase or decrease in sensory input.

 Neuroplasticity is concerned with taking over unused regions of the brain or remodeling the whole landscape.
 Schwartz & Begley The simple act of paying attention can make physical changes within the brain.
 Attention is influenced by the limbic system & importantly the amygdala.
 Ratey 121 Experience molds the brain, but only a brain that pays attention.
 Neuroplasticity or cortical reorganization is use induced.
 Schwartz & Begley Cells that fire together, wire together, strengthening the synaptic routings.
 This means that the cells must “practice together” over and over again.
 Schwartz & Begley 107